mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 #### Right speech is:
 - **speaking truthfully** when something is green we say it is green
-- **speaking strictly and true to ourselves** you don't say one thing to one person and say it differently to another.
+- **speaking strictly and accurately** you don't say one thing to one person and say it differently to another, you speak it strictly and directly.

 ### Chapter 13: Right Action